 Business property taxes can also apply when you purchase commercial premises — either freehold or with a lease.
 This takes the form of stamp duty land tax (SDLT).

-The amount of this commercial property tax depends on the value of the transaction.
-The tax rate ranges from zero (for a purchase price below £150,000) to 4% (if the price exceeds £500,000).
+The amount of this commercial property tax depends on the value of the transaction price.
+No stamp duty is payable on purchases costing less than £150,000.
+Amounts paid over the initial stamp duty-free band are calculated on the amount of purchase price falling within each tax band.
 An additional 1% may apply to the total value of the rent payable over the life of a lease.
-There is no exemption for first-time buyers.

 Commercial property is normally exempt from VAT (although freehold sales of new commercial buildings do attract VAT).
 So, for example, a landlord will not charge VAT on the rent — but nor will the landlord be able to recover any VAT paid out on expenses.